lubianat/tiokhin2020/notes_by_lubiana.md

 It is nice when running code that might take long to add progress bars.
 One option is the [progress R pakage](https://github.com/r-lib/progress).

+#### Big functions are hard to test

+There is a clean code paradigm that each function should do 1 thing and only 1 thing.
+The `play_complexcomp` function does way too many things.
+It will have to be broken into little pieces to actually know if the code really does what you say it does on the article.

 ### Actual problems

 #### 1